Tree Fern Dell (Mescaline Grove)

 What you need to know

 The ferns are ancient species.
 Some grow over 15 feet tall, with fronds unfurling from thick, hairy trunks.
-The dell is damp, shaded, and quiet, a sharp contrast to the open meadows and busy paths just a few hundred feet away.
+The dell is damp, shaded, and quiet, a contrast to the open meadows and busy paths just a few hundred feet away.
 Maidenhair ferns, Boston ferns, and bracken varieties fill the undergrowth between the tree ferns.

 The grove earned its counterculture nickname in the 1960s, and the name stuck.
-Today it’s a peaceful spot where joggers pass through and occasional birdwatchers stop.
+Today it’s a quiet spot where joggers pass through and occasional birdwatchers stop.
 No signage, no benches, no interpretation.
 Just a dense grove of prehistoric plants in the middle of a city park.

 Visiting